rizdaprasetya/Raw-Domain-Extension-Price/README.md

 # TODO
 - create simple Html/web frontend interface to easily sort/search the table.

+# Disclaimer
+- On Cloudflare data source, read [disclaimer stated by `judge2020` here](https://github.com/judge2020/Actual-Domain-Prices/#disclaimer)
+- On DomainCostClub data source, they [said](https://www.domaincostclub.com/pricing.dhtml): `Our Pricing.
+No Markup, Ever. ...
+Domain Cost Club Members are guaranteed at-cost pricing.`
+    - Though we can't be 100% sure with their claim.
+- On some domains that is found within both sources, there are some price differences between DomainCostClub pricing (seems more expensive) & Cloudflare.
+Maybe DCC still markup the domain price ??? or they used different pricing source, etc.

 # Embedded Raw Domain Extension Price Table